dataanalysis3/datan3_2019/README.md

 The marking criteria for statistical reports are the following: originality of approach, complexity of analysis, correctness of code, correctness of interpretations, knowledge of background literature, style and accuracy.

 Late submissions up to two weeks after the deadline will be capped at 40\%.
 Submissions that are late for more than two weeks will not be accepted.

+#### Homework

+I assign homework for each class and you need to complete it before coming to class.
+Please see details here: https://github.com/dataanalysis3/datan3_2019/blob/master/homework.md

 #### Syllabus plan